-- (a) Do you agree with the proposed amendment to the definition of a constructive obligation?
+(a) Do you agree with the proposed amendment to the definition of a constructive obligation?
 If not, why not?
-How would you define one and why? - (b) Is the additional guidance for determining whether an entity has incurred a constructive obligation appropriate and helpful?
+How would you define one and why?

+(b) Is the additional guidance for determining whether an entity has incurred a constructive obligation appropriate and helpful?
 If not, why not?
 Is it sufficient?
 If not, what other guidance should be provided?

-We agree with the proposed change in the definition of a constructive obligation and we support EFRAG's comments.
+We agree with the proposed change in the definition of a constructive obligation and we support EFRAG's suggestion to provide additional explanation of the proposed concept and clarification as to whether the objective has been achieved.